Invalidity Pension

 Eligibility

-• Applicant has been continuously in full-time or regular part-time employment or self-occupation, or registering for work under Part 1 for a period of not less than twelve (12) months prior to the date of application.
+- The applicant must have been in continuous full-time or regular part-time employment, or registered for work under Part 1, for at least twelve (12) months prior to the application.

 Documentation required